wthorp/gosh/README.md

 var _ = gosh.Cmd("helloWorld", func(who string) { ... })
 ```

 Commands are invoked in a case insensitive manner.
-However when registering a function, initial
+However, when registering a function, initial
 letter capitalization means that the function will be exposed via the command line.

 ## Gosh Menu

-Gosh supports invoking exposed commands from the CLI as parameters, allowing multiple commands
+Gosh supports invoking exposed commands from the CLI, allowing multiple commands to
-to coexist in the same file.
-Running `gosh.Menu()` will either display usage information or
+coexist in the same file.
+Running `gosh.Menu()` will either display usage information
-invoke the requested CLI parameters.
+or invoke the requested CLI parameters.

 ```
 func main() {